Diffuser

 Cut through a triggering message.
 Shape the right reply.

 Free to try.
-Private by default.
 Purpose-built for neurodivergent minds.

 0/2000